SPICE: Semantic Pseudo-labeling for Image Clustering: Introduction

 \section{Introduction}

-Image clustering aims to group images into different clusters without human annotations, and is an essential task in unsupervised learning especially for computer vision.
-The characterization of similarity and discrepancy is at the core of all clustering methods.
-Particularly, the similarity measurement of images depends on the representation features that are semantically and contextually dependent.
-Given an imperfect representation, how to effectively cluster samples with high-level semantics is another challenge, especially for clustering images of complicated contents.
+\IEEEPARstart{I}{mage} clustering aims to group images into different meaningful clusters without human annotations, and is an essential task in unsupervised learning with the applications in many areas.
+At the core of image clustering are the measurements of the similarity among samples (images) and the discrepancy among semantic clusters.
+Recently, deep learning based clustering methods have achieved great progress thanks to the strong representation capability of deep neural networks.

-By combining deep learning techniques with traditional clustering algorithms, some deep clustering methods were proposed to learn representation features and perform clustering simultaneously and alternatively \cite{Xie2016, LI2018161, DCN2016, DeepCluster2017, Zhang_2019_CVPR, DEPICT2017, VaDE2017, GMVAE, DASC2018}.
-However, these encoder-decoder-based methods hardly capture discriminitative features of complex images.
-Thus, a number of methods were proposed to learn discriminitative label features under various constraints \cite{DAIC2017,IIC2019,Wu_2019_ICCV,gatcluster,gatcluster, cc}.
+Initially, by combining autoencoders with clustering algorithms, some deep clustering methods were proposed to learn representation features and perform clustering simultaneously and alternatively~\cite{Xie2016, LI2018161, DCN2016, DeepCluster2017, Zhang_2019_CVPR, DEPICT2017, VaDE2017, GMVAE, DASC2018}, achieving better results than the traditional methods.
+Due to the overestimation of low-level features, these autoencoder-based methods hardly capture discriminitative features of complex images.
+Thus, a number of methods were proposed to learn discriminitative label features under various constraints~\cite{DAIC2017,IIC2019,Wu_2019_ICCV,gatcluster,gatcluster, cc, idfd}.
 However, these methods have limited performance when directly using the label features to measure the similarity among samples.
-This is because the category-level features lose too much instance-level information to accurately measure the relations of instances.
-Recently, SCAN \cite{scan} was proposed to leverage the embedding features of a representation learning model to search for similar samples across the whole dataset, and then encourage the model to output the same labels for similar instances, achieving significantly better results.
-However, the local nearest samples in the embedding space do not always have the same semantics especially when the samples lie around the borderlines of different clusters as shown in Fig. \ref{fig_general}-(a) and (c), which may compromise the performance.
-Essentially, these label-feature-based methods aim to train a classification model with an objective function of multiple indirect losses mainly based on the instance similarity.
+This is because the category-level features lose too much instance-level information to accurately measure the instance similarity.
+Very recently, Van Gansbeke~\etal~\cite{scan} proposed to leverage the embedding features of unsupervised representation learning model to search for similar samples across the whole dataset, and then encourage a clustering model to output the same labels for similar instances, which further improved the clustering performance.
+Considering the imperfect embedding features, the local nearest samples in the embedding space do not always have the same semantics especially when the samples lie around the borderlines between different clusters as shown in Fig.~\ref{fig_general}(a), which may compromise the performance.
+Essentially, SCAN only utilizes the instance similarity for training the clustering model without explicitly exploring the semantic discrepancy between clusters, as shown in Fig.~\ref{fig_general}(b), so that it cannot identify the semantically inconsistent samples.